a-subhani/CodeLab-II-Pyhton/Chapter 4 - File Handling and Regular Expressions/README.md

 &nbsp;
 &nbsp;
 ## Exercise 2: Count ☑️
-The file sentences.txt has a list of string data.
+The file ```sentences.txt``` has a list of string data.
 Create a program that finds out how many times the following sentence appears “Hello my name is Amster Sani”

 &nbsp;
 &nbsp;
 ## Exercise 3: Reading to a List ☑️
-The file numbers.txt has a list of 100 integer numbers each on a newline.
+The file ```numbers.txt``` has a list of 100 integer numbers each on a newline.
 Create a program that puts this data into a list, then output the values in integer format.
 &nbsp;
 &nbsp;
 ## Exercise 4: Petrol Price ☑️

 Every time a motorist buys some petrol, he notes the number of liters bought and the amount paid per liter.
-The data is stored in columns separated by a tabbed space, like the following sample:
+This data can be found in the ```petrolPrice.txt``` file in your GitHub repository.The data is stored in columns separated by a tabbed space, like the following sample:
 ```
 Liters	cost
 20.0	  56.40